nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 ### Links:

-* Recommended cut off periods for Registration and Pathology links will have been advised by  your CCG or delivery partner or the new solution supplier.
+* Recommended cut off periods for Registration and Pathology links will have been advised by  your CCG or delivery partner or the new system supplier.
 The CCG or delivery partner may organise this with the relevant organisations on your behalf, but if not you will need to ensure that you have the correct contact details for this

 * Ask the lab to send all results in paper format during Cutover so that your clinicians can review them and take action as appropriate.

-* The backlog of pathology results should be sent electronically once you are live on the new solution so you will not need to manually enter these from the paper copies,  but you will need to confirm with your local provider.
+* The backlog of pathology results should be sent electronically once you are live on the new system so you will not need to manually enter these from the paper copies,  but you will need to confirm with your local provider.

 ### Referrals:

 * Print an extra copy of any referrals done during Cutover period and note the UBRN on the printout.
-These can then be scanned into the new solution post Go-Live.
+These can then be scanned into the new system post Go-Live.

 * Remember to enter the referral code on the new system if required.